bakercp/ofxIO/README.md

 * `ofEvent`-based Directory Watcher
     * Watch for changes in your directories.
     * _NOTE: `Poco::DirectoryWatcher` was added in Poco 1.5+.
-This feature is currently implemented using https://code.google.com/p/simplefilewatcher.
-This feature will be implemented with `Poco::DirectoryWatcher` when openFrameworks includes Poco 1.5+._
+These files are included for backward compatability._

 * Recursive File Listing `Poco::RecursiveDirectoryIterator`
     * List files and folders inside of directories.